I Love Rocky Road

-"I Love Rocky Road" is a song by "Weird Al" Yankovic about a man's obsession with rocky road ice cream.
-It is a parody of the Arrows' 1975 song, "I Love Rock 'n' Roll", originally sung and written by Alan Merrill, in the style of Joan Jett and the Blackhearts.
+"I Love Rocky Road" is a song by American musician "Weird Al" Yankovic about a man's obsession with rocky road ice cream.
+It is a parody of the Arrows' 1975 song, "I Love Rock 'n' Roll", originally sung and written by Alan Merrill, in the style of Joan Jett and the Blackhearts and in the style of Ladbaby's I Love Sausage Rolls that was released much later in 2019.